bjaan/AMPi-Display/README.md

 * 2 x 100W Class D Audio Amplifier
 * 3 switchable analog audio channels using a relay array through a rotary switch
 * Audio level indicator
-* Clear audio using build-in pre-amp and audio transformers, to allow full galvanic seperation between the external audio equipement and AMPi
+* Clear audio using build-in pre-amp and audio transformers, to allow full galvanic separation between the external audio equipment and AMPi
-* Computer controlled interface that controls screen, and the power of and the service running on the built-in audio streaming device
+* Computer-controlled interface that controls screen, the power of and the service running on the built-in audio streaming device
 * Built-in power supply
-* AirPlay playback using (**Shairport Sync**](https://github.com/mikebrady/shairport-sync).
+* AirPlay playback using [**Shairport Sync**](https://github.com/mikebrady/shairport-sync).
 AMPi identifies itself as a AirPlay network player where you can connect your iPhone or Mac to play music.
 You can also use iTunes on Windows 10 to play music or route your audio to AMPi using [**TuneBlade**](http://www.tuneblade.com/)
-* Bluetooth 4.2 Playback, this overrides everything and directly accesable after power-up
+* Bluetooth 4.2 Playback, this overrides everything and directly accessible after power-up
 * Pandora.com music player (WIP), using [Pianobar](https://github.com/PromyLOPh/pianobar)

 # TODO / WIP